 MOST OBVIOUS FLAWS IN THE FINANCIAL TIMES METHODOLOGY

-The Financial Times global ranking is the most closely followed in Europe and Asia, while U.S. News entirely U.S.-centric ranking has become the most influential in the U.S. The FT’s methodology is based on 20 different metrics, including several that tend to favor non-U.S. schools.
+The Financial Times global ranking is the most closely followed in Europe and Asia, while U.S. News’ entirely U.S.-centric ranking has become the most influential in the U.S. The FT’s methodology is based on 20 different metrics, including several that tend to favor non-U.S. schools.
 Among other things, metrics that add score points to a school’s standing include the percentage of students, faculty and trustees who carry passports from a country where the school is not located, whether students and alumni worked in foreign countries, whether students had an international course experience and whether the school requires students to learn extra languages prior to graduation.
 What any of these criteria have to do with the quality of an MBA degree is a matter of opinion.
 This year removed its PhD graduates metric and replaced it with a new criterion: Corporate Social Responsibility.
 With a weight of just 3%, it is based on the proportion of teaching hours from core courses dedicated to CSR, ethics, social and environmental issues.

-Often, an even greater impact on a school’s rank can be the result of the FT’s decision to use a purchasing power parity (PPP) formula to convert and count actual salary data–the most heavily weighted metric in the methodology.
+Often, an even greater impact on a school’s rank can be the result of the FT’s decision to use a purchasing power parity (PPP) formula to convert and count actual salary data — the most heavily weighted metric in the methodology.
 Such currency gymnastics favor schools that supply graduates to countries with high rates of poverty.
-With the PPP adjustment, for example, it’s probable that CEIBS would not have finished in the top ten.
-The school’s latest employment report shows that the median base salary for MBAs was $67,282.
-The FT’s adjusted salary figure for CEIBS alumni is $162,858.
+With the PPP adjustment, for example, it’s probable that CEIBS would not have finished in the top five.
+The school’s latest employment report shows that the median base salary for MBAs in 2018 was $64,469.
+The FT’s adjusted salary today figure for CEIBS alumni is $177,126.

 FT PUTS HEAVY WEIGHT ON SALARIES–BUT NOT TOTAL COMPENSATION WHICH IS MORE IMPORTANT